-The quotes you see on the results page will reflect the sort of use you've said the vehicle will be put to.
+When comparing car insurance, the quotes you're given will reflect the sort of use you've said the vehicle will be put to.

 There's no getting away from it, your car insurance premiums will be higher if you state that you use your vehicle for work.